aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 Note: It is important to add the existing accounts that were upgraded from ASEA to the `deploymentTargets/excludedAccounts` list to avoid creating new VPC into the existing accounts.

+### Suspended accounts
+All suspended accounts in your organization should be under a specific OU that is ignored by the accelerator.

+See [ASEA FAQ 1.1.0 How do I suspend an AWS account?](https://aws-samples.github.io/aws-secure-environment-accelerator/latest/faq/#how-do-i-suspend-an-aws-account) for more details.

+The presence of Suspended accounts in _regular_ OUs (i.e. Dev, Test, Prod) will generate errors during the upgrade.

 ## Other key differences between ASEA and LZA

 ### Accelerator prefix